ananmaysharan/ananmaysharan/README.md

 - Hi, I’m Ananmay 👋 I'm a 4th year student studying Human Geography and Computer Science at the University of Toronto.
-- I'm a designer and creative focused on building products at the intersection of arts and tech.
 - In my free time, you can find me playing soccer, cooking or finding new music.

 🧿🌳💿